 When I was growing up, every home had a black frying pan.
 The blacker it was, the better for frying chicken.
 That chicken was cooked right to the bone.
 Some folks even ate the bones.

 Whether we knew it or not, the element iron was leached out of that frying pan and was absorbed into the foods.
-This may have been a blessing, as it prevented iron-deficiency anemia.
+This leaching might have been a blessing, because it prevented iron deficiency anemia.

 Generally, iron is not a toxic metal unless you have a disease known as hemochromatosis.
-This medical condition prevents the excretion of iron, thus causing toxicity to build up in many organs of the body, including the heart or liver.
-I would say the "old" frying pan is still safe to cook in.
+This medical condition prevents the excretion of iron, thus, causing toxicity from iron accumulation in many organs of the body, including the heart or liver.
+I would say the “old” frying pan is still safe to cook in.